splx7/ethiopia_apv_fm/README.md

 ## 📞 Support

 For authorized users only.
-Contact the project administrator for access and support.
+Contact the ENVELOPS CO., LTD (info@en-velops.com) for access and support.

 ## 🔐 Security Notice